October 3rd 2016

 If however you’d prefer to go down the DEET-free route, there are other options.
 “There are a number of plant based chemicals that can offer some protection against mosquito bites,” says Dr Mahto.
 “They are not as effective as DEET and are not recommended as the only protection in areas that are endemic to malaria though.
 These include citronella, lemon eucalyptus and neem to name a few.”
 Lemon eucalyptus has garnered attention as of late after providing particularly positive results in some recent studies.
 That being said though, it isn't Dr Mahto's first choice and if you are travelling to a high risk malaria-zone, the NHS recommends using mosquito repellent together with the recommended antimalarial tablets for the area and even a mosquito net too to increase defences.

-If you’d rather go DEET-free, this particular pick containing PMD (recommended by Public Health England and the NHS) packs a punch and is also Vegan Society approved too.
+Or Incognito Insect Repellent, £9.99 is a good choice if you’d rather go DEET-free; this particular pick containing PMD (recommended by Public Health England and the NHS) is Vegan Society approved too.

 2. Layer up